It started out like any other class.

 Rape is a particularly odious crime.
 Besides the obvious mental, emotional, and physical damage, it is also sometimes very difficult for the families of the victim to offer the support that is so desperately needed.
 Up to 90% of the victims know their attackers, even if it is only in the most casual of ways.
 It is not unusual for the intimate partner of the victim to react with anger and denial when confronted with the facts of a sexual crime.
 Many rape victims find that they have to pick up the pieces of their shattered lives, but they also have to do it all alone.

 Although I have a great deal of sympathy for people who have to endure the aftermath of a rape, it isn’t my job to help them get through such a trying time.
-My focus is instead on preparing them to make sure that it never happens again, and statistics are very clear in this area (NSFW).
+My focus is instead on preparing them to make sure that it never happens again.
+Statistics are very clear in this area (NSFW).
 Less than 1% of the people who resist rape with a gun or knife in their hands become victims.
 My student would have been able to live free from fear if her husband would have only let her.

 The dogs were happy to see me when I got home, but they soon settled down.
 You can’t hide your mood from a dog, they smell it on you.
 They rested their chins on my knees while I sat on the couch, offering what comfort they could.
 I should have gone to bed, grabbing a few hours of sleep before I had to get up and go back in to work.
 But instead I just sat there while the light faded, thinking of a woman I couldn’t help and who I was never going to see again.

 A fierce wind was blowing in from the north.
 The rest of the day was dark and cold.